-The Standard Type TM contains five operating modes, which are Compare Match Output, Timer/Event Counter, Capture Input, Single Pulse Output and PWM Output modes.
+The Standard Type TM contains five operating modes, which are Compare Match Output, Timer/ Event Counter, Capture Input, Single Pulse Output and PWM Output modes.
 The Standard TM can also be controlled with two external input pins and can drive two external output pins.

 Note: 1.
-The STPnB is the inverted output of the STP0.
+The STPnB is the inverted output of the STPn.

-- 2.The STMn external pins are pin-shared with other functions and can input or output on different pins, so before using the STMn function, the pin-shared function registers must be set properly. - 3.
-There are no exists the STP1I pin and STP1 pin.
+2. The STMn external pins are pin-shared with other functions and can input or output on different pins, so before using the STMn function, the pin-shared function registers must be set properly.